Sino-Vietnamese War: Course of war

 Vietnam quickly mobilized all its main forces in Cambodia, southern Vietnam and central Vietnam to the northern border.
 From 18 to 25 February, the 327th Infantry Division of 3rd Military Region and the 337th Infantry Division of 4th Military Region were deployed to join 1st Military Region for the defense of northwestern region.
 From 6 to 11 March the 2nd Corps (Huong Giang Corps) stationed in Cambodia was deployed back to Hanoi.

 The 372nd Air Division in central Vietnam as well as the 917th, 935th and 937th Air Regiments in southern Vietnam were quickly deployed to the north.

 The PLA quickly advanced about 15–20 kilometres into Vietnam, with fighting mainly occurring in the provinces of Cao Bằng, Lào Cai and Lạng Sơn.
 The Vietnamese avoided mobilizing their regular divisions, and held back some 300,000 troops for the defence of Hanoi.
 The People's Army of Vietnam (VPA) tried to avoid direct combat and often used guerrilla tactics.

 The initial PLA attack soon lost its momentum and a new attack wave was sent in with eight PLA divisions joining the battle.
 After capturing the northern heights above Lạng Sơn, the PLA surrounded and paused in front of the city in order to lure the VPA into reinforcing it with units from Cambodia.
 This was the main strategic ploy in the Chinese war plan as Deng did not want to risk escalating tensions with the Soviet Union.
 After three days of bloody house-to-house fighting, Lạng Sơn fell on 6 March.
 The PLA then took the southern heights above Lạng Sơn and occupied Sa Pa.
 The PLA claimed to have crushed several of the VPA regular units.
-Supporting attacks were also conducted by the PLA at Quảng Ninh Province in the Battle of Mong Cai and Battle of Cao Ba Lanh but were unsuccessful.
-However, Bangkok analysts gave a completely different count, heavy Vietnamese resistance near Lao Cai in the west and Cao Bang in the middle of the front also resulted in Vietnamese defeats.
-The Chinese also captured the far northeastern provincial capital, Mong Cai, analysts said.
-According to Vietnam, since January 1979 Chinese forces performed numerous reconnaissance activities across the border and made 230 violations into Vietnamese land.
+Attacks were also conducted by the PLA at Quảng Ninh Province in the Battle of Mong Cai and Battle of Cao Ba Lanh but were unsuccessful.
+The Chinese captured the far northeastern provincial capital, Mong Cai, but suffered heavy casualties.
+According to Vietnam, prior to the war, Chinese forces performed numerous reconnaissance activities across the border in January 1979 and made 230 violations into Vietnamese land.
 To prepare for a possible Chinese invasion, the Central Military Commission of the Communist Party of Vietnam ordered all armed forces across the border to be on stand-by mode.